fahadg206/HackerNews_App/README.md

 3. Open terminal and run **npm start** on the root folder.
 4. Search for any article you would like in the searchbar.

+## How to run the app in the browser
+- In the terminal run npm start.
+This will run the app in development mode, on port http://localhost:3000.